DSPy

 DSPy evolved from that work in 2023.
 The main DSPy paper, DSPy: Compiling Declarative Language Model Calls into Self-Improving Pipelines, was submitted to arXiv in October 2023 and appeared at ICLR 2024.
 Its authors included Omar Khattab, Arnav Singhvi, Matei Zaharia, Christopher Potts, and collaborators.
 The paper argued that language-model pipelines were often implemented with hard-coded prompt templates and proposed a programming model that abstracts those pipelines as text-transformation graphs with declarative modules.

-By 2026, the DSPy GitHub project had become a widely watched open-source framework, with official documentation at dspy.ai and a growing research ecosystem around optimizers, assertions, multi-stage language-model programs, RAG, agents, and prompt evolution.
+By 2026, the DSPy GitHub project had become a widely watched open-source framework, with official documentation at dspy.ai and a research ecosystem around optimizers, assertions, multi-stage language-model programs, RAG, agents, observability, and prompt evolution.

 Programming Model

 Signatures.
 A signature states the intended input-output contract for a model call.
 Instead of embedding all behavior in a prose prompt, DSPy lets the developer write a compact interface such as a question-to-answer transformation, an extraction task, a classifier, or a multi-field structured output.
+Field names and types matter because the model reads them, and typed fields can expose parsing failures that prompt-only systems may hide.

 Programs.
 DSPy programs compose modules with ordinary Python control flow.
 This makes language-model applications look more like software systems: a RAG pipeline, agent loop, evaluator, or multi-stage workflow can be inspected, tested, optimized, and ported across models.

 Adapters and parsing.
 DSPy adapters map signatures into prompts and parse model outputs back into typed fields.
 This is one of the practical bridges between natural-language model behavior and conventional software boundaries.
+Schema adherence can be tested here, but it is not the same as semantic correctness or authorized action.

 Optimization